CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 specification.
 Multiple input and output types may be specified but there precisely relation is not captured.

-For the data types, we *RECOMMENDED* use of the following types available in schema.org:
+For the data types, the use of the following types available in schema.org is *RECOMMENDED*:

 * [AudioObject](https://schema.org/AudioObject)
 * [VideoObject](https://schema.org/VideoObject)